Uzunköprü

 Uzunköprü is a town in Edirne Province in Turkey.
 It is named after a historical stone bridge, claimed to be the world's longest, on the Ergene River.
 It is a strategically important border town, located on the routes connecting Turkey to the Balkans and Europe.
-Uzunköprü is the largest and the second most populous town of Edirne Province.
+It is the seat of Uzunköprü District.
+Its population is 39,577 (2022).
+Uzunköprü is the third most populous town of Edirne Province.

 The town is served by Uzunköprü railway station.